stlab/better-code/chapters/0200-algorithms/slides.md

 > a process or set of rules to be followed in calculations or other
 > problem-solving operations, especially by a computer.
-{:.blockquote }

 —New Oxford American Dictionary

+%speaker
-> Every program is an algorithm
+: Every program is an algorithm

->
-> We often don't talk that way.
+  We often don't talk that way.
 Instead we talk about:
-> - class hierarchies
+  - class hierarchies
-> - software architecture
+  - software architecture
-> - design patterns
+  - design patterns

->
-> Algorithms are the “stuff” of computing.
+  Algorithms are the “stuff” of computing.

 ## Example